IM Edited

 • Be no longer than 12 months in length

-• Occur at one of the three approved testbeds
+• Occur within one of the four approved testbeds

-• Involve at least one B.C. solution provider
+• Involve at least one B.C.-based Solution Provider

 • Involve the testing of a commercially ready innovation in real-world operating conditions in a manner that ensures performance data is captured and can be shared with other potential customers